Treatment & Services

 Stereotactic Body Radiation Therapy (SBRT): This therapy is a type of IMRT that utilizes more precise positioning and precisely deliver very high focal doses of radiation to tumors in the body (except the brain) given over 3-5 days instead of 6-8 weeks.
 This has it use most commonly in early lung cancers.

 - Stereotactic Radiosurgery(SRS): A type of IMRT specific to the brain and spine that uses special equipment to position the patient and precisely deliver radiation to a tumor.
 The total dose of radiation is divided into several large doses given over 1-5 treatments.

 Internal Radiation Therapy

 - High Dose Rate Brachytherapy (HDR): This therapy uses a radioactive source that is placed inside the body part to be treated.
 Then, a high dose of radiation is given to a limited area, sparing the surrounding normal tissue.
-HDR brachytherapy lasts only a few minutes in the outpatient setting and causes little discomfort, fewer complications, and a more rapid recovery time.
+HDR brachytherapy lasts only a few minutes in the outpatient setting and causes a little discomfort, fewer complications, and more rapid recovery time.

 Types of cancer that are often treated with high-dose radiation include:

-- SpaceOAR Hydrogel: Placed between the prostate and rectum, SpaceOAR hydrogel reduces rectal injury in men receiving prostate cancer radiation therapy (RT) with IMRT or Brachytherapy by acting as a spacer – pushing the rectum away from the prostate, out of the high dose radiation region.
+- SpaceOAR Hydrogel: Placed between the prostate and rectum, SpaceOAR Hydrogel reduces rectal injury in men receiving prostate cancer radiation therapy (RT) with IMRT or Brachytherapy by acting as a spacer – pushing the rectum away from the prostate, out of the high dose radiation region.